blechschmidt/pallium/README.md

 ## Linux Network and Security Sandbox

-**This project is still in an early phase of development (pre-alpha).
-It is not ready for production use and has [known issues](/doc/issues.md), which are not (yet) documented exhaustively.
+**This project is still in an early phase of development.
 Please expect bugs and breaking changes.**

 Pallium is a Linux network and security sandbox.
 In contrast to many other sandboxing solutions, pallium can provide reasonable protection against Linux kernel exploits